llwg/trip1/korea.md

 - cleanliness: not filthy but not pristine
 - sinks: except at maybe the Airport, every sink i used was Manual, i.e. you physically touch something to turn the water off and on.
-- soap: i would say most? bathrooms (at least in subway/bus stations) had some form of handsoap to use. however, not all did. the most common form of soap was BARSOAP, often mounted on a metal rod. liquid soap dispensers were uncommon.
+- soap: i would say most? bathrooms (at least in subway/bus stations) had some form of handsoap to use. however, not all did. the most common form of soap was BARSOAP, often mounted on a metal rod. liquid soap dispensers were uncommon (but not rare).
 - paper towels: excluding the airport, i dont think any public restroom i visited had paper towels. maybe one?

 ![9.15 13:04 GMT+9: mounted bar soap. a common sight.](pics/20230915_130450.jpg)